gjf2a/bare_metal_modulo/README.md

   * Added some more documentation tests for `ModNumC`.
 * **0.7**:
   * Added `ModNumC`, which uses [const generics](https://rust-lang.github.io/rfcs/2000-const-generics.html) to enable compile-time checking of compatible modulo.
-Its functionality is a proper subset of `ModNum`.
   * Added `MNum` trait to allow `ModNumIterator` to work with both `ModNum` and `ModNumC`.
     **Note**: To use the `.a()` and `.m()` methods, be sure to import `MNum` (or just `use bare_metal_modulo::*;`)
 * **0.6**: